vbaconnet-ledger/developer-portal/_docs/NA/u_debugging.md

 <!--  -->
-{% include alert.html style="warning" text="<b>Warning</b><br>A side effect of installing a custom CA on your device is that it will from now on fail to pass the Ledger Genuine Check, which is required to install applications from the Ledger Live.
+{% include alert.html style="warning" text="A side effect of installing a custom CA on your device is that it will from now on fail to pass the Ledger Genuine Check, which is required to install applications from the Ledger Live.
 To make it genuine again, you should uninstall your custom CA and all the applications installed through it." %}
 <!--  -->

 Uninstalling a custom CA is very quick: